 The Programme comprises four, one-day modules.
 The modules are offered in two groups of 2 days, separated by a period designed for reflection and private study, supported by blended learning materials and techniques.

-Each day will be a combination of taught and focussed discussion led by expert University teachers.
+Each day will be a combination of taught and focused discussion led by expert University teachers.

 Weeks one and two will take place two weeks apart, in May and June 2017.
 Participants will be provided with materials for Further Reading and Self Reflection between the weeks of teaching.